manig1729/game-of-life-js/README.md

 * Ability to create / destroy cells by clicking or dragging
 * Button to pause and unpause the simulation with a button or spacebar
 * Ability to clear the grid at any time using the clear button
-* 'Random' button which creates a random area of fixed size with alive and dead cells
+* 'Random' button which fills the canvas randomly with alive and dead cells
 * 'Fullscreen' mode which makes the grid take up all the available space in a window
 * Inserting specific patterns (like gliders or glider guns) directly